awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.md

 ## Region and version availability<a name="UsingWithRDS.IAMDBAuth.Availability"></a>

-IAM database authentication is available in all Regions\.

-IAM database authentication is available for the following database engines:
-+ **Aurora MySQL**
-  + Aurora MySQL version 3, all minor versions
-  + Aurora MySQL version 2, all minor versions
-  + Aurora MySQL version 1\.10 and higher 1\.1 minor versions
-+ **Aurora PostgreSQL**
-  + All Aurora PostgreSQL 14, 13, and 12 versions
-  + Aurora PostgreSQL 11\.6 and higher 11 versions
-  + Aurora PostgreSQL 10\.11 and higher 10 versions
-  + Aurora PostgreSQL 9\.6\.16 and higher 9\.6 versions

-For more information, see [Amazon Aurora PostgreSQL releases and engine versions](AuroraPostgreSQL.Updates.20180305.md)\.
+ Feature availability and support varies across specific versions of each Aurora database engine, and across AWS Regions\.
+For more information on version and Region availability with Aurora and IAM database authentication, see [IAM database authentication in Aurora](Concepts.Aurora_Fea_Regions_DB-eng.Feature.IAMdbauth.md)\.

 For Aurora MySQL, all supported DB instance classes support IAM database authentication, except for db\.t2\.small and db\.t3\.small\.
 For information about the supported DB instance classes, see [Supported DB engines for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.SupportAurora)\.

 ## CLI and SDK support<a name="UsingWithRDS.IAMDBAuth.cli-sdk"></a>